Palmetto, Florida

 Palmetto is a city in Manatee County, Florida, United States.
-As of the 2020 census, the population was listed as 13,323.
-It is part of the North Port–Sarasota–Bradenton metropolitan statistical area.
+As of the 2020 census, the population was listed as 13,323, up from 12,606 at the 2010 census.
+It is part of the North Port–Bradenton–Sarasota, Florida Metropolitan Statistical Area.

 History

 A post office called Palmetto has been in operation since 1868.
 Samuel Sparks Lamb is considered the "Father of Palmetto," having surveyed and plotted the city at its outset and donated several plots of land.
 He owned a general merchandise store in town.
 Samuel Sparks Lamb was from Clarke County, Mississippi, and arrived in the area near the Manatee River in 1868 establishing Palmetto.
 The city received its name from the palmetto trees near the original town site.
 Palmetto was first incorporated in May 1893 as a village, with its first mayor being P.S.
 Harlee.
 Palmetto was reincorporated as a city in 1897 and in the following years grew.
 In 1902 with the arrival of the railroad, the center of town moved from the waterfront to the Seaboard Air Line train station, served by the Sarasota Branch from Turkey Creek near Plant City through Palmetto to "Bradentown" and Sarasota.
 By 1921, the Atlantic Coast Line Railroad was operating a Tampa Southern Railroad Branch from Tampa to Palmetto and "Bradentown".